psu13/mutable-hakyll/posts/back-and-forth.md

 above water for as long as I need them to.
 Or at least long enough to sell me the one body that I'll use until Apple figures out how to fold a 200mm lens into an iPhone.
 At that point I'll well and truly give up on carrying cameras around for good.

+**Late Appendix:**

+Aside from the size and handling, in retrospect another reason I went back to the Olympus cameras is that with the Z bodies Nikon decided to standardize on _yet another_ useless and idiotic card storage format which makes me cart around _yet another_ card reader instead of using the SD slot that's built in to my computer.
+The only saving grace is that the Z6II has a single stupid card slot and another spare SD card slot for making backup copies, so I ended up using the "spare" slot all the time and completely ignored the expensive main card slot.
+I'd have rather paid $200 less for a camera that had two "inferior" SD card slots instead.

+And yes, we are at a point in the camera industry where the storage cards that a body uses are probably the most interesting distinguishing characteristic between different brands.
+If I try full frame again I'll probably defect to Canon just because they don't use the stupid cards.